vintagetrex/Nemesis-Project/README.md

     * format for submissions
-      - topic (remains unencrypted in server)
+      - topic (encrypted with PPE or left unencrypted)
-      - file of certain length
+      - file of certain length to be encrypted

-    * thoughts on a 2D array, "timeline of claims/submissions" and corresponding advertisements
+    * 2D array: "timeline of claims submissions" and corresponding advertisements
       - the first row is an array of data submissions with x1y1 submitted before x2y1 submitted before x3y1
-      - row y2 is random bit padding
+      - row y2 could be random bit padding
       - row y3 through yn are advertisements submitted for the claims
-      - advertisements are ordered with row y2 containing the advertisement with the highest bid and being stored with a data submission
+      - advertisements are ordered with row y3 containing the claim submission number of the advertisement with the               highest bid and being stored with a data submission
       - new blocks from proof of work add storage slots to the array
       - prevent buffer overflow by adding elements to the array (or creating a new array) each time a new block is found          for proof of work
-      -